Quantalab/Xf-NPlants-2018/README.md

 | **.csv** | [Raw data](https://github.com/Quantalab/Xf-NPlants-2018/tree/master/data) | Tables used in the <i>Xylella fastidiosa</i> remote sensing study|

 <b>Note:</b> All analyses were done in [R](https://cran.r-project.org/).

-<b>Update:</b> Some trees were misclassified in the previous table, Those trees have been updated.
+<b>Update:</b> Some trees were misclassified in the original Xf-database.
+They have been updated.
 ___

 ### .R Files